 ADRA allocates its expenses on a functional basis among its various programs and support services.
 Expenses that can be identified with a specific program and/or support service are charged directly to the functional program or supporting service.
 Rent and Depreciation have a two-step allocation method.
-Rent is allocated by square footage to the cost centers assigned and proportionately allocated across functions based on functional allocation of time and effort reporting.
-Depreciation is allocated by cost center and proportionally allocated across functions based on functional allocations of time and effort reporting.
+Rent is allocated by square footage to the cost centers assigned and proportionately allocated across functions based on functional allocated across functions based on functionally allocated across functions based on functionally allocated across functions based on functional allocations of time and effort reporting.